damnhandy/Handy-URI-Templates/README.md

 * All properties that contain a non-null return value will be included
 * Getters or fields annotated with `@UriTransient` will be excluded
 * By default, the property name is used as the label in the URI.
 This can be overridden by placing the `@VarName` annotation on the field or getter method and specifying a name.
-* Field level annotation take priority of getter annotations
+* Field level annotations take priority over getter annotations
 * Property names are sorted in the order that they are found in the target class.

 Please refer to the JavaDoc for more details on how the `DefaultVarExploder` works.

 Should the [DefaultVarExploder](http://damnhandy.github.com/Handy-URI-Templates/apidocs/com/damnhandy/uri/template/DefaultVarExploder.html) not be suitable for your needs, custom [VarExploder](http://damnhandy.github.com/Handy-URI-Templates/apidocs/com/damnhandy/uri/template/VarExploder.html) implementations can be added by rolling your own implementation.
 A custom VarExploder implementation can be used by wrapping your object in your implementation: